openbirt/birthtml5chart/README.md

 * Support maps.
 * Use JSON object to save chart options.
 * Support theme and animation.
-* Support event and interaction operation.
+* Support event and interaction.
 * Provide runtime APIs to change chart visualization dynamically.
 * Support dynamic data update of chart.
 * Provide graphic 2d APIs to draw graph in chart.